Porches (Lagoa): History

 The typical Porches chimneys are original, colourful and very old.
-It is worth strolling through the village streets and admiring the old roofs and chimneys.
 Each was ordered to be built according to the wealth of the family.
 The master always asked how many days he wanted the chimney to be made.
 Depending on the working days, the more expensive, bigger and more ornate it would be.
 One of the most emblematic is located under the Casa Museu, on Rua da Chaminé.
 It features a keep, a spoked wheel and a human figure.
 It dates from 1793.
 In Travessa do Correio there is another one, from the 18th century, with four sides.
 Also noteworthy is the chimney of the Leão de Porches restaurant, installed in an impressive restored 18th century building.
 Here we find a lion crowned with vine leaves.
 Legend has it that many years ago a baby lion appeared in the village.

 The Atlantic coastal border of the Porches District is home to a thriving beach tourist industry, with numerous beaches and rocky areas with caves and arches.